sbissantz/testtheory/README.md

 # Measurement matters!

-This repository needs expansion.
-I decided to include references, podcasts, videos, and other golden *nuggets of truth* (...whatever that means).
-Over time, I try to include more and more resources to make two points clear:
 Measurement matters!
 And I am personally convinced that quality science can't rises from bad measurements.
-I was a fool to believe statistical methods can cope with bad data or fix screwed-up measurements.
+I was a fool to believe statistical methods can cope with bad data or even fix screwed-up measurements.
 I was wrong!
-Garbage-In-Garbage-Out.
-It is that simple.
+Garbage-In-Garbage-Out -- it is that simple.
 Be wiser than me.

-That's why I'd like to share with you some of my wake-up calls.
+To put words into action, I decided to expand this repository.
+The repo should become a staging ares for a dozen important resources in my field.
+Including references, podcasts, videos, and other golden *nuggets of truth* (...whatever that means) is my first strike.
+Furthermore, I would love to complement the collection with my own work in the field.

+Let's modestly start with the first on.
 In general, I highly recommend the works of Jessica Flake and Eiko Fried.
-But to jump right off the ground; here are two papers of their impressive smorgasbord:
+Their works were like a wake-up call for me.
+To save you some time and make you jump right off the ground; here are two papers of their impressive smorgasbord:

 - Fired & Flake (2018): (Measurement matters)[https://www.psychologicalscience.org/observer/measurement-matters]
 - Flake & Fried (2020): (Measurement Schmeasurement)[https://journals.sagepub.com/doi/10.1177/2515245920952393]